 - Use the login details for the supplier portal to authenticate the connection (if you’re an Accountant or Bookkeeper setting up Fetch for a client, you will need to use your clients’ login credentials, or send a request to your client to connect by following these Instructions

 - Select whether to import all historical documents hosted on the supplier portal, or the date range that you select.

 - Click Connect to start the connection process:

-- A popup will ask you to keep the tab of your browser open while Receipt Bank completes the connection.
-You can continue to use Receipt Bank in another browser tab while this takes place.
+- A popup will ask you to keep the tab of your browser open while Dext Prepare completes the connection.
+You can continue to use the Web App in another browser tab while this takes place.

 - If Two-Factor Authentication (2FA) is required, another popup will prompt you for the additional information.
 This is usually an SMS or email message with a one-use code.
 Enter this and click Send.

 - Once successful, you will return to the Connections page with the status 'Login Successful.'
 Use this screen to edit any of the details associated with a connection, or delete it.